unovue/radix-vue/docs/content/components/dropdown-menu.md

 <PropsTable
   :data="[
     {
+      name: 'disabled',
+      type: 'boolean',
+      description: 'When <Code>true</Code>, prevents the user from interacting with the item.', },
+    {
+      name: 'textValue',
+      type: 'string',
+      description: 'Optional text used for typeahead purposes.
+By default the typeahead behavior will use the <Code>.textContent</Code> of the item.
+Use this when the content is complex, or you have non-textual content inside.', },
+    {
       name: 'asChild',
       required: false,
       type: 'boolean',
       default: 'false',
       description: 'Change the default rendered element for the one passed as a child, merging their props and behavior.<br><br>Read our <a href=&quot;/guides/composition&quot;>Composition</a> guide for more details.', },
+  ]"
+/>

+<EmitsTable
+  :data="[
     {
-      name: 'disabled',
-      type: 'boolean',
-      description: 'When <Code>true</Code>, prevents the user from interacting with the item.', },
-    {
-      name: 'onSelect',
+      name: '@select',
       type: '(event: Event) => void',
-      typeSimple: 'function',
       description: 'Event handler called when the user selects an item (via mouse or keyboard).
 Calling <Code>event.preventDefault</Code> in this handler will prevent the dropdown menu from closing when selecting that item.', },
-    {
-      name: 'textValue',
-      type: 'string',
-      description: 'Optional text used for typeahead purposes.
-By default the typeahead behavior will use the <Code>.textContent</Code> of the item.
-Use this when the content is complex, or you have non-textual content inside.', },
   ]"
 />